Maple Class

 On this page you will find links to useful documents and resources that will give you an insight into the Lower Key Stage 2 curriculum.
 The unit overviews give a summary of the units of work that we cover over the year.
 You can also read our latest class news and see photos of what we've been getting up to.

-It’s been an incredibly busy week in Maple Class!
+It’s been a busy and creative week in Maple Class.

 Homework